 The historic character of Boyds is protected through designation of a portion of Clopper Road as rustic through the County's Rustic Roads Program.
-In the future, the Edward U. Taylor School will be evaluated for designation as an historic site in the Master Plan for Historic Preservation in Montgomery County.
+In the future, the Edward U. Taylor School, now known at the Taylor Science Materials Center, will be evaluated for designation as an historic site in the Master Plan for Historic Preservation in Montgomery County.